-- Emergency response personnel
+- Emergency response personnel;

-- Chemical identification capacities
+- Chemical identification capacities; and

-- Limited water, soil, air sampling and lab analysis capabilities
+- Limited water, soil, air sampling and lab analysis capabilities.

-For large spills, or where the spiller fails to respond adequately, the Georgia Department of Natural Resources Environmental Protection Division staff responds onsite to coordinate the response effort to minimize impacts to the natural resources of the State, assuming the role of State OSC if necessary.

-During a response, staff of the Emergency Response Program of the Georgia Department of Natural Resources Environmental Protection Division assumes the role of technical advisors and provides on-scene assistance to the responsible party, various agencies, entities, and to individuals involved in the response.
+For large spills, or where the spiller fails to respond adequately, the GDNR EPD staff responds onsite to coordinate the response effort to minimize impacts to the natural resources of the State, assuming the role of State OSC if necessary.
+During a response, staff of the Emergency Response Program of the GDNR EPD assumes the role of technical advisors and provides on-scene assistance to the responsible party, various agencies, entities, and to individuals involved in the response.

-The Coordinating Agency is responsible for coordinating the actions of agencies, groups, organizations, and or NGOs or FBOs within their ESF and between other ESFs.
+The Coordinating Agency is responsible for coordinating the actions of agencies, groups, organizations, Nongovernmental Organizations, or faith-based organizations within their ESF and between other ESFs.
 The Coordinating Agency is responsible for coordinating the ESF and required to provide a person or persons with a good general knowledge of the subject area and knowledge of the stakeholders in their ESF to the State Operations Center (SOC).

 The primary and support agencies/organizations form the ESF Working Group.
 This group plans, organizes, and responds to events working cooperatively to maximize their effectiveness.
-The Coordinator is the unifying point of contact between the working group members.
+The coordinator is the unifying point of contact between the working group members.

-ESF # Primary State Agency Emergency Support Function 1 Georgia Department of Transportation Transportation 2 Georgia Emergency Management Agency/ Homeland Security Communications 3 Georgia Department of Natural Resources Public Works and Engineering 4 Georgia Forestry Commission Firefighting 5 Georgia Emergency Management Agency/ Homeland Security Emergency Management 6 Georgia Department of Human Services Mass Care and Human Services 7 Georgia Emergency Management Agency/ Homeland Security Logistics Management and Resource Support 8 Georgia Department of Public Health Public Health and Medical Services 9 Georgia Emergency Management Agency/ Homeland Security Search and Rescue 10 Georgia Department of Natural Resources Hazardous Materials Response
+ESF # Primary State Agency Emergency Support Function 1 Georgia Department of Transportation Transportation 2 Georgia Emergency Management Agency/ Homeland Security Communications 3 Georgia Department of Natural Resources Public Works and Engineering 4 Georgia Forestry Commission Firefighting

-11 Georgia Department of Agriculture Agriculture and Natural Resources 12 Georgia Environmental Finance Authority Energy 13 Georgia Department of Public Safety Public Safety and Security 14 Georgia Emergency Management Agency Long Term Recovery and Mitigation 15 Georgia Emergency Management Agency External Affairs
+ESF # Primary State Agency Emergency Support Function 5 Georgia Emergency Management Agency/ Homeland Security Emergency Management 6 Georgia Department of Human Services Mass Care and Human Services 7 Georgia Emergency Management Agency/ Homeland Security Logistics Management and Resource Support 8 Georgia Department of Public Health Public Health and Medical Services 9 Georgia Emergency Management Agency/ Homeland Security Search and Rescue 10 Georgia Department of Natural Resources Hazardous Materials Response 11 Georgia Department of Agriculture Agriculture and Natural Resources 12 Georgia Environmental Finance Authority Energy 13 Georgia Department of Public Safety Public Safety and Security 14 Georgia Emergency Management Agency Long Term Recovery and Mitigation 15 Georgia Emergency Management Agency External Affairs